 There are several ways that you can encourage engagement; for example:

 - Ask questions and ask for opinions in your videos.
-For example, if you’re making a how-to video explaining how to create custom video thumbnails for YouTube, you could ask your viewers what other questions they have, what tools they use, or what else they want to learn.
+For example, if you’re making a how-to video explaining how to create great video thumbnails, you could ask your viewers what other questions they have, what tools they use, or what else they want to learn.

 - Ask questions in your video descriptions – including if you’re asking them in your video as well; you should repeat the question in the video description to further encourage people to leave a comment.